 A Delaware lease termination notice form is an official legal document provided to either the tenant or the landlord informing them that the tenancy is ending.
 If rent is paid monthly, then at least 60 days notice must be provided before the tenancy can end.

 A Delaware 60 Day Notice to Vacate form is a lease termination letter used by either party to end any tenancy, regardless of rent payment frequency.
 The landlord or the tenant may provide this lease termination letter to end any rental agreement, including a month-to-month tenancy.
+This lease termination letter may also be used for tenants with an expired lease.
 Either party must deliver this letter at least sixty (60) calendar days prior to the termination date set forth in the notice.

 How to Write a Lease Termination Notice in Delaware